kodecocodes/swift-algorithm-club/Huffman Coding/README.markdown

 # Huffman Coding

-The idea: To encode objects that occur with a smaller number of bits than objects that occur less frequently.
+The idea: To encode objects that occur often with a smaller number of bits than objects that occur less frequently.

 Although any type of objects can be encoded with this scheme, it is common to compress a stream of bytes.
 Suppose you have the following text, where each character is one byte: